xlladdins/xll/docs/Excel4MacrosE-G.md

     > stacked, or stacked 100%, gap\_depth is assumed to be 0, or it is
     > unchanged if a value was previously set.

->
+> &nbsp;

-Chart\_depth    is a number from 20 to 2000 specifying the visual depth of the chart as a percentage of the width of the chart.
+Chart\_depth&nbsp;&nbsp;&nbsp;&nbsp;is a number from 20 to 2000
+specifying the visual depth of the chart as a percentage of the width of the chart.

   - > Chart\_depth is ignored if the chart is not a 3-D chart.

   - > If Chart\_depth is omitted, it is assumed to be 100, or it is
     > unchanged if a value was previously set.

->
+> &nbsp;

-Doughnut\_size    specifies the size of the hole in a doughnut chart.
+Doughnut\_size&nbsp;&nbsp;&nbsp;&nbsp;specifies the size of the hole in a doughnut chart.
 Can be a value from 10% - 90%.
 Default is 50%.

-Axis\_num    is a number specifying whether to plot the chart on the primary axis or the secondary axis.
+Axis\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying whether to plot the chart on the primary axis or the secondary axis.

-Drop    corresponds to the Drop Lines check box.
+Drop&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Drop Lines check box.
 Drop is available only for area and line charts.

-Hilo    corresponds to the Hi-Lo Lines check box.
+Hilo&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Hi-Lo Lines check box.
 Hilo is available only for 2-D line charts.

 The next four arguments are logical values corresponding to check boxes in the Options tab of the Format (chart type) Group dialog box.
 If an